asig/native-oberon/2.3.6/README.md

 This directory contains a harddisk image with an installed and configured version of ETH's Native Oberon 2.3.6.

-Besides the disk image, it also contains a Linux shell script to start it in qemu.
+Besides the disk image, it also contains a Linux shell script `start.sh` to start Oberon in qemu.

 The installation of Native Oberon 2.3.6 in a VM was surprisingly hard.
 In qemu, the `oberon0.dsk` boot diskette boots, but quickly fails with